ShiYiNing/AAA/README.md

 "n" is number of the level, "n=2" mean the code is suit for 1 lay (2 levels).

-"u0" is cosine of solar zentih angel
+"u0" is cosine of solar zentih angel.

-"u" is cosine of zentih angel
+"u" is cosine of zentih angel.

 "Del_varph" is difference between the azimuth angel and the the solar azimuth angel

-"tt" is optical depth of the medium.
+"t0" is optical depth of the medium.

-"ww" is single scattering albedo at "tt/2." in the medium
+"ww" is single scattering albedo at "t0/2." in the medium.

-"g" is asymmetry factor at "tt/2" in the medium
+"g" is asymmetry factor at "t0/2" in the medium.

+"sigmaw"/"sigmag" are small coefficients in Eq.
+(4).

 Output: